 future<vector<future<int>>> all_f = when_all(begin(futures), end(futures));

 The future f2 in line 3 is ready if the future f2 is ready.
-You can enlarge the chain of futures: f1.then(...).then(...).then(...).
+You can enlarge the chain of futures: f1.then(…).then(…).then(…).
 The future any_f in line 10 becomes ready if any of its futures become ready.
-On contrary, the future all_f in line 16 becomes ready, if all its futures become ready.
+On the contrary, the future all_f in line 16 becomes ready if all its futures become ready.

 One question is still not answered.
 What have futures in common with functional programming?
 A lot!
 The extended futures are a monad.
 I explained in the post Pure Functions the idea of monads.
 The key idea of a monad is that a monad encapsulates a simple type in an enriched type and supports the compositions of functions on these enriched types.
-Therefore, the monad needs a function for lifting the simple type into an enriched type.
+Therefore, the monad needs a function to lift the simple type into an enriched one.
 Additionally, a monad needs a function that empowers them to compose functions on enriched types.
-This is the job for the functions make_ready_future, then, and future<future<T>>. make_ready_future maps a simple type into an enriched type; a so-called monadic value.
+This job is for the functions make_ready_future, then, and future<future<T>>. make_ready_future maps a simple type into an enriched type, a so-called monadic value.
 This function is called identity and has the name return in Haskell.
 The two functions then and future<future<T>> are equivalent to the bind operator in Haskell.
-The bind operators job is to transform one monadic value into another monadic value. bind is the function composition in a monad.
+The bind operator’s job is to transform one monadic value into another monadic value. bind is the function composition in a monad.

 If you want to know the details, you should read the excellent blog of Bartosz Milelweski and watch his video: "C++17: I See a Monad in Your Future!".